fcanas/React-Native-Pedometer-App/Presentation/presentation.md

 ^ You're about to see some JavaScript I wrote...

 ^ Please forgive me: I don't write JS.
-The result of this exercise is published on GitHub, and as I package it up for release as a Native Module, I hope to get pull requests fixing my attrocious JS.
+The result of this exercise is published on GitHub, and as I package it up for release as a Native Module, I hope to get pull requests fixing my atrocious JS.

-^ And hopfully as I get further into writing React Native apps, I'll pick up on the conventions and write more beatiful JS.
+^ And hopefully as I get further into writing React Native apps, I'll pick up on the conventions and write more beautiful JS.

 ---